jamesbconner/h2o/README.md

 Community & Marketing
 ----------------------
-- Our community, positioning and web to the end customer will look like an elegant Scale Analytics Company.
 - We will make our simplified vision of Mining BigData public & immediate along the way to our product readiness.
      (& foster a clean image with pictures and bios of every contributor within the company & it's advisors.)